ARM Adjustment Calculator

 If you have an adjustable-rate mortgage approaching its first adjustment, understanding what your payment could become is critical for financial planning.
 ARM rates reset based on a market index plus your lender's margin, subject to periodic and lifetime caps.
 The difference between the best and worst case can be hundreds of dollars per month, making advance planning essential to avoid payment shock.

-This ARM Adjustment Calculator takes your current loan details and the first-adjustment parameters to show three scenarios: the worst case (rate hits the periodic cap), the expected case (the fully indexed rate constrained by the caps), and the best case (the rate falls toward the floor used in this worksheet).
+This ARM Adjustment Calculator takes your existing loan details and the first-adjustment parameters to show three scenarios: the worst case (rate hits the periodic cap), the expected case (the fully indexed rate constrained by the caps), and the best case (the rate falls toward the floor used in this worksheet).
 You'll see the new payment for each scenario so you can plan ahead and decide whether refinancing to a fixed rate makes financial sense.

 Whether you're deciding to refinance before the reset or budgeting for higher payments, this calculator gives you a useful first-reset worksheet.
 It can approximate common cap structures such as 2/2/5 or 5/2/5 when you enter the relevant cap values, but your servicer's actual adjustment notice still controls.